UBC-DSCI/introduction-to-datascience-python/source/clustering.md

 This looks like a relatively bad clustering of the data, but K-means cannot improve it.
 To solve this problem when clustering data using K-means, we should randomly re-initialize the labels a few times, run K-means for each initialization, and pick the clustering that has the lowest final total WSSD.

+### Choosing K

+In order to cluster data using K-means, we also have to pick the number of clusters, K.
+But unlike in classification, we have no response variable and cannot perform cross-validation with some measure of model prediction error.
+Further, if K is chosen too small, then multiple clusters get grouped together;
+if K is too large, then clusters get subdivided.
+In both cases, we will potentially miss interesting structure in the data.
+{numref}`toy-kmeans-vary-k-1` illustrates the impact of K on K-means clustering of our penguin flipper and bill length data by showing the different clusterings for K's ranging from 1 to 9.

 ```{code-cell} ipython3
 :tags: [remove-cell]